SSWConsulting/SSW.Rules.Content/rules/learn-azure/rule.md

 * [SSW TV](https://www.youtube.com/channel/UCBFgwtV9lIIhvoNh0xoQ7Pg)

 ### Microsoft Learn - $0 - Recommended ✅
 [Microsoft Learn](https://docs.microsoft.com/en-us/learn/) is the best free tool out there.
 It provides hundreds of practical tutorials, heaps of video content and even lets you spin up little Azure sandboxes to try out Azure functionality.
-It is officially supported by Microsoft and so is one of the best ways to get ready for their certifications.
+It is officially supported by Microsoft and so is one of the best ways to get ready for certifications.

 ### Online Learning Platforms - $100-500AUD
-Online learning platforms are a relatively recent innovation that provide high quality technical training from your browser.
+Online learning platforms provide high quality technical training from your browser.
 These courses include lectures, tutorials, exams and more so you can learn at your own pace.

 Some of the options:
 * Udemy - $~100AUD - Budget Option, no instructor vetting